 I enjoy the challenge of the genre.
 There is no time for plot and character development; every word must count.
 The writer plunges the reader into the story and wrenches them back out, leaving it to the reader’s imagination to reflect upon what he or she has read, what lead to the situation, and how it might resolve itself.

-We Need to Talk, is spot on 280 characters, including the #meanjin280 tag, or just under 50 words (so that’s $50 if the @Meanjin Twiction judges like it!).
-And yet, as when writing longer verse, the beginning and the end came to me first, and I just had to work out how to navigate from one to the other.
+And yet, as when writing longer-form fiction, the beginning and the end came to me first, and I just had to work out how to navigate from one to the other.

-And here it is – I hope you (and the judges!) like it:
+So, here it is – I hope you (and the Meanjin!) like it:

 White walls, sweet antiseptic, tubes and wires, electronic beeps and the laboured, wheezing breath of my shrunken father.